totu/skyline/README.md

 ## Option 1:

+**NOTE:** For this option you need to have python3.10 and OpenSCAD installed and avaiable from PATH as well as following python packages: tqdm, solidpython.

 Copy `skyline.py` into whatever repo you want to make the skyline out of and run it.

 ## Option 2: